Keyfactor/dell-idrac-orchestrator/readme_source.md

 5. Start the Keyfactor Universal Orchestrator Service.

-## iDRAC Orchestrator Extension Configuration
+## Create an iDRAC Certificate Store Type

 ### 1\.
 In Keyfactor Command, create a new certificate store type by navigating to Settings (the "gear" icon in the top right) => Certificate Store Types, and clicking ADD.
 Then enter the following information: